 A relative residing in the sub-district where the death occurred

-If the death has been reported to the Coroner, registration cannot occur until we, or the Coroner, inform you.
-There may be a different procedure to registration if a Coroner is involved, and we’ll guide you on these variations should they arise.
+If death is reported to the Coroner, registration cannot occur until we, or the Coroner, inform you.
+There may be a different procedure for registration if a Coroner is involved, and we'll guide you on these variations should they arise.

 What information will the Registrar ask for?

-Their full name previously used names or maiden name.
+Their full name, any previously used names or maiden name.

-Their occupation or husband's occupation is a married woman.
+Occupation or husband's occupation if a married woman.

 The Registrar will also ask if the person who has died received any pension or allowance from Government or public funds; these may include Civil Service, Naval Base, and Armed Forces funds.
 These details will be required so that the Registrar can forward a copy of the death certificate directly to these organisations on your behalf.

 You must register the death at the office within the district where the death occurred.
 An appointment will need to be made, and our local Registrars are listed below.
 Should death occur outside of Portsmouth, we can provide you with the details of the relevant Registrar, and we'll even make the appointment for you.
 If you have difficulty getting to the Registrar, just let us know.
 We'll take you there and bring you back, and there is NO charge for this service.
 Should you, as a relative, live a long distance away from the Registrar, you can, in certain circumstances, register by declaration.
 Please let us know.